Tang-hubert/discord-bot-basic-setup/README.md

 Author: Proladon.

 Some new updates: Hubert Tang.
+On replit

 ## ⚡ Introduction 簡介